waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Flawed Tool Debugging (Static Data):** I repeatedly failed to debug my `battle_data_extractor` tool because I was passing it the same static, outdated `game_state_json` string from a a previous turn. **Correction:** Tool arguments are not dynamic.
 I must ensure I am providing the current, correct game state information *each time* a tool is called.
 Failure to do so invalidates the test.
 - **Tool Maintenance Error (Corrected):** I incorrectly logged that I deferred a tool fix in turn 151892.
 My action log confirms I implemented the fix for `generate_path_plan` in turn 151891.
 This was a data entry error, not a procedural one.
 Maintaining accurate logs is critical.
 - **Speed Assumption Failure:** I gambled that SPARKY was faster than SLOWBRO without any evidence.
 I must avoid making assumptions about stats, especially speed, in critical matchups.
 This was a methodological failure.
+- **Confirmation Bias & Inflexibility:** During the battle with Lance's Dragonite, my goal was to lose strategically.
+However, after a lucky miss from the opponent, I failed to re-evaluate the situation.
+I continued with the "lose" plan instead of pivoting to a "win" strategy. **Correction:** When unexpected events or luck create a potential opening, I must immediately reassess my strategy and be flexible enough to abandon the original plan if a better opportunity arises.

 ## B. Tool & Agent Development Log
 - **Diagnostic Tool Output:** Pathfinding tools must report the specific obstacle that blocks a path upon failure.
 This is essential for distinguishing between a solvable puzzle and a genuinely impossible route.